tanowaf/WAF-Core/README.md

 * How fast is this?
 Can it scale?

-  Preliminary load testing shows that, when running the WAF with FrankenPHP in worker mode, a delay of 0.6 ms per request is introduced, when using the smallest possible filtering ruleset.
+  Preliminary load testing shows that, when running the WAF with FrankenPHP in worker mode, a delay of 0.3 ms per request is introduced, when using the smallest possible filtering ruleset.
+With Swoole, this is down to 0.1 ms per request.

+  Further testing is planned, including optimizing php and webserver configuration and measuring cpu and memory usage.

 * Why not reusing Symfony HTTP Foundation / another existing library?